 How to Get a Better Rating on WebMD and Healthgrades

 The reviews you get on online review sites can significantly affect a patient’s decision to make an appointment or not.
-This means you need to put effort into managing your online reputation on rating sites for the good of your practice.
+This means you need to put effort into managing your online reputation on doctor rating sites for the good of your practice.

 Unfortunately, there’s nothing you can do to prevent a poor review if you or a doctor on your team had a bad day.
 Regardless of how much there’s no good reason for a bad review, such a review is already there to stay once it is made.

-Practitioners who have received an unsatisfactory patients’ review can improve their overall score by encouraging more of their patients to complete Patients Satisfaction Surveys.
+Practitioners who have received an unsatisfactory patient review can improve their overall score by encouraging more of their patients to complete Patients Satisfaction Surveys.
 A few unsatisfactory scores will have less impact on your overall survey score if you get many satisfactory patients survey.

 Doctor rating websites are here to stay, to help patients who use them as their first step in finding a new physician in their decision-making process.
 Improving your rating on a doctor rating site is vital for practitioners in this age where consumers start their journey online.
 This will make it possible for patients to search and find you to make appointments.
-The reputation of a physician on Healthgrades and WebMD are vital to growing your practice and improving patient satisfaction.
+The reputation of a physician on Healthgrades and WebMD is vital to growing your practice and improving patient satisfaction.